qdot/lovesense-py/README.rst

 .. end-badges

-lovesense is a library for controlling Lovense sex toys, such as the Max, Nora, and Lush.
+lovesense is a library for controlling Lovense sex toys, such as the Max and Nora.
 The library allows users to control all aspects of the toy (vibration/rotation/inflation, depending on the toy), as well as retrieving information like device type, status, battery level, and accelerometer readings.